n., [daɪˈvɜːdʒənt ˌɛvəˈluʃ(ə)n]

 This shows that divergent evolution allows species with common ancestral origin to be able to adapt to their own habitats.
 Thus, it is likely to ease competition among them since they evolve traits that make them explicitly suited to their habitat and ecological niche.

 Divergent evolution also helps in promoting biodiversity.
 Since it leads to speciation, it could lead to a wide range of different organisms thriving in diverse habitats.

 A prototype example of divergent evolution is Galapagos finches.
 Charles Darwin’s Beagle voyage led him to conclude that the finches diverged from their descendant species.
 While the birds share common features with their ancestors, they eventually developed structures that made them morphologically different from their descendants.
 For instance, they developed beaks that differ in shape and size to make them better adapted to their diet.

-- A flock of births migrating and settling to a new island.
+- A flock of births migrating and settling on a new island.
 Over time, this group becomes more adapted by developing new characteristics to enable them to survive in their new habitat.
-Thus, they become a different species to their ancestors and what was once one species has diverged into two.
+Thus, they become a different species from their ancestors and what was once one species has diverged into two.